 Under the terms of the agreement, we own the rights to any inventions or discoveries arising from the study that relate solely to 5F9.
 Lilly owns the rights to any inventions or discoveries arising from the study that relate solely to cetuximab.
 Both parties will jointly own the rights to inventions or discoveries relating to 5F9 and cetuximab in combination.
-Pursuant to the agreement, the prosecution, maintenance and defense of patents relating to jointly owned inventions or discoveries will be managed jointly by the parties.
-Each party has the first right to initiate legal action to enforce patents relating to jointly owned discoveries depending on whether the alleged infringement or misappropriation results from the development or sale of a biosimilar or interchangeable version of 5F9, in which case we will have the first right, or cetuximab, in which case Lilly will have the first right.
+Pursuant to the agreement, the prosecution, maintenance and defense of patents relating to jointly owned inventions or discoveries depending on whether the alleged infringement or misappropriation results from the development or sale of a biosimilar or interchangeable version of 5F9, in which case we will have the first right, or cetuximab, in which case Lilly will have the first right.
 Each party has the sole right to prosecute, maintain and enforce patents relating to its solely owned inventions or discoveries.